debanjandhara/Ultimate-Dev-Guides/DSA/A2Z Solutions/Recursion/Count Good Numbers.md

 ### Solution to Problem 1922: Count Good Numbers

-This problem involves finding the total number of "good digit strings" of length$n$, where:
+This problem involves finding the total number of "good digit strings" of length $n$, where:
 1. Digits at even indices must be **even** (choices: $0, 2, 4, 6, 8$).
 2. Digits at odd indices must be **prime** (choices: $2, 3, 5, 7$).

-Since the result can be very large, you are required to return the result modulo$10^9 + 7$.
+Since the result can be very large, you are required to return the result modulo $10^9 + 7$.

 ---